pingcap/docs-cn/grafana-pd-dashboard.md

 - Store Write rate keys: The total written keys on each TiKV instance
 - Hot cache write entry number: The number of peers on each TiKV instance that are in the write hotspot statistics module
 - Selector events: The event count of Selector in the hotspot scheduling module
-- Direction of hotspot move leader: The direction of leader movement in the hotsport scheduling.
+- Direction of hotspot move leader: The direction of leader movement in the hotspot scheduling.
 The positive number means scheduling into the instance.
 The negtive number means scheduling out of the instance
 - Direction of hotspot move peer: The direction of peer movement in the hotspot scheduling.
 The positive number means scheduling into the instance.
 The negative number means scheduling out of the instance

 ![PD Dashboard - Hot write metrics](/media/pd-dashboard-hotwrite-v4.png)